-The MCSS seeks to provide outstanding prospective graduate students and professionals with the skills, knowledge and ethical framework to address emerging security issues related to Qatar, the region and the international community.
-The program is designed for Qatari and other Arabic-speaking graduate students seeking to launch or advance their careers in governmental defense policy, foreign affairs, security, academia, public policy, public administration, and journalism.
-Hence, the MCSS graduates will develop skills relevant to a wide range of organizations, including foreign and defense ministries, think tanks, and militaries.
-Students undertaking the program will become more confident, strategic, critical thinkers with the potential to lead on the development and execution of strategic security policies in an uncertain, culturally-diverse and resource constrained world.
+The Masters in Critical Security Studies (MCSS) program seeks to provide outstanding prospective graduate students and professionals with the skills and knowledge to analyze and evaluate emerging security issues related to Qatar, the region and the international community.
+The program is designed for Qatari and other Arabic-speaking graduate students seeking to launch or advance their careers in academia, research, governmental defense policy, foreign affairs, security, public policy, public administration, and journalism.
+Hence, the MCSS graduates will develop skills relevant to a wide range of organizations, including universities, think tanks, foreign and defense ministries, and militaries.
+Students undertaking the program will become more confident critical scholars and strategic analysts with the potential to lead on the development and execution of strategic security policies in an uncertain, culturally diverse and resource - constrained world.

-The MCSS is a two-year master's degree that offers students the opportunity to engage with a wide range of subjects.
-Each module of the program aims to develop the students' abilities to apply the knowledge and insights gained about security environments and critically reflect on it.
+The MCSS is a two-year Master's degree program that offers students the opportunity to engage with a wide range of subjects.
+Each course of the program aims to develop the students' abilities to apply the knowledge and insights gained about security environments and critically reflect on it.
 This will be delivered through a range of teaching methods.

 The MCSS program consists of four semesters offered over a span of two years.
-A minimum of 42 credits, including the successful completion and oral defense of a Master's Dissertation (6 credit hours) are required for a Master's degree in Critical Security Studies.
+A minimum of 42 credits, including the successful completion and the oral defense of a Master's Dissertation (6 credit hours), are required for the Master's degree in Critical Security Studies.
 The course list below presents the core and elective (or special topics) courses.

 1- Demonstrate in-depth knowledge and cognitive skills in both Security Studies and Critical Security Studies.